Skip main navigation

 A Greener Future

 Conservation is the cornerstone of our mission and is integral to everything we do.
-This commitment to conservation is being built into the new African Penguin Coast project.
-Highlights include a living roof atop the penguin house, which will help to cool and insulate the building, and a geothermal system that will be installed to efficiently control the penguin pool water temperature year-round.
-These green energy measures will contribute to the Commonwealth of Massachusetts’ goal to reduce greenhouse gas emissions by 85% by 2050.
+The Penguin Coast habitat features an energy-efficient geothermal system that helps heat and cool the penguin pool and building throughout the year while reducing environmental impact.
+These green energy measures contribute to the Commonwealth of Massachusetts’ goal to reduce greenhouse gas emissions by 85% by 2050.

 Helping African Penguins Thrive